envfluids/monsoon-benchmark/codes/mae_far_mr_probablistic_models/README.md

 - **First Day Condition**: Rainfall > 1 mm on the first day
 - **5-Day Sum Condition**: Total rainfall over 5 consecutive days > threshold
 - **MOK Filter** (optional, this is a modification to avoid false early onset that are followed by dry spell): Only count onsets occurring on or after June 2nd
-- **Ensemble handling**: TOnset forecast of each ensemble member for a given initialization is examined for onset.
+- **Ensemble handling**: Forecast of each ensemble member for a given initialization is examined for onset.
 If onset is detected for 50% or more members, the mean onset date of all the members is considrered as the onset for that initialization.
 If less than 50% of the members detect onset, the forecast is considrered to have no onset.
 ### Verification Windows
 - **1-15 Day Window**: Extended-range forecasing window
   - `--verification_window 1 --forecast_days 15 --tolerance_days 3`